MSc in Computer Science FAQ

 In addition to attending the lectures, you will need to spend time doing programming and other exercises, assimilating lecture notes, reading books and research papers and so on.
 The time you need to spend will vary, but will perhaps be on average another evening per week as well as half a day at weekends.

-You can get into the department at any time including weekends, so you can do the work needed whenever suits you best.
+You can get into the department from 07:00 to 23:45 including weekends and access online materials 24/7, so you can do the work needed whenever suits you best.

 What computing facilities will I be using on the course?